camunda-community-hub/zeebe-cherry-runtime/README.md

 ## Administrator
-Multiple collections used the Cherry Framework (Office PDF, CMIS).
+Multiple collections used the Cherry Runtime (Office PDF, CMIS).
 Each collection embedded multiple connectors or runners.

 Each collection is an application, available as a Java application or as a Docker image.